A SHORT BIOGRAPHY OF MARGERY KEMPE

 Margery Kempe was an English mystic of the Middle Ages.
 She is famous for her autobiography.
 Margery was born in Kings Lynn in 1373.
 Her father was a wealthy merchant.
 At that time Kings Lynn was a large and important town and port.

 When she grew up Margery married a merchant named John Kempe.
 Soon she fell pregnant.
 In those days pregnancy was hazardous and many women died in childbirth.
 Margery had a difficult pregnancy and labor.
 Afraid that she was dying she sent for a priest to confess her sins to.
-However the priest spoke to her very harshly and this seems to have triggered a period of mental illness.
-Eventually Margery Kempe had a vision of Jesus.
+However, the priest spoke to her very harshly and this seems to have triggered a period of mental illness.
+Eventually, Margery Kempe had a vision of Jesus.
 He said 'Daughter why have you forsaken me, for I have never forsaken you'.
-Afterwards she returned to normal.
+Afterward, she returned to normal.

 Margery Kempe then traveled around England to visit various churchmen like bishops.
 Her husband accompanied her.
 She also visited the female mystic Julian of Norwich.
 In 1413 Margery Kempe went on a pilgrimage to Jerusalem.
 (In those days people went on long trips to religious shrines).
 In 1417 Margery went on a pilgrimage to Spain.
 When she returned Margery went to Leicester.

-While in Leicester Margery Kempe was arrested and accused to being a Lollard.
-(Lollards were a religious movement founded the famous Christian John Wycliffe.
+While in Leicester Margery Kempe was arrested and accused of being a Lollard.
+(Lollards were a religious movement founded by the famous Christian John Wycliffe.
 Lollards were persecuted by the Catholic Church).
-However Margery was soon released.
+However, Margery was soon released.

 In 1431 her husband John Kempe died.
 Then in 1433 Margery, now an old woman visited Danzig.
 Margery Kempe could not read and write but she dictated a book about her life.
 It was called The Book of Margery Kempe.
 It is not known when Margery Kempe died but it is believed it was in 1438 or sometime afterward.